 Field education is designed to provide the student with a hands-on learning experience in a church or other ministry setting.
 It is a supervised, on the job learning experience that stresses the application of lessons learned elsewhere in the program and the development of individually focused learning goals.
-The student will reflect upon and discuss lessons learned during the field education experience.
+Students in Field Education will meet with the instructor several times to discuss assigned readings on ministry topics.